-While the craze for recycling goes on, you might think it’s the best way to reduce all our wastes.
-But it is not the real score though.
-With the waste hierarchy, it can guide you to a series of preferences— from the most favourable to the least preferred actions— in reducing all your wastes.
+While the craze for recycling goes on, you might think it’s the best way to reduce all our waste.
+But it is not the real score, though.
+The waste hierarchy can guide you to a series of preferences— from the most favourable to the least preferred actions— in reducing all your waste.

-Every year, each Australian generates 2.7 tonnes of wastes.
-If you’re going to sum it up, we might not have enough spaces for our overladen landfills.
+Every year, each Australian generates 2.7 tonnes of waste.
+If you’re going to sum it up, we might not have enough space for our overladen landfills.
 That’s why the waste hierarchy gives a set of priorities to solve such issues— guiding how your household, business and other industries can sustainably manage all waste production.

-The waste hierarchy establishes preferred priority programs toward sustainability, environmental conservation and futuristic approach in solving our rubbish production.
+The waste hierarchy establishes preferred priority programs toward sustainability, environmental conservation and a futuristic approach to solving our rubbish production.
 On that, following the waste hierarchy can guide you in making smart choices on product consumption and garbage disposal.